no products in the cart

 Fluorescent grow lights

 Fluorescent grow lights: here you can think of energy saving lamps, TL and T5 lamps.
-These kind of lights are cheap but they have a disadvantage.
-Fluorescent light provides little depth radiation and therefore need to be hung closer to the plants.
+These kinds of lights are cheap but they have a disadvantage.
+Fluorescent light provides little depth radiation and therefore needs to be hung closer to the plants.

 LED grow lights

 The best and the most expensive lamps are LED grow lights.
-LED is easy to install and offers a lot of depth radiation.
+LED’s are easy to install and offer a lot of depth radiation.
 Timers and relays To prevent extra work, most growers opt for a timed light switch.
 The timer ensures the light switches on and off at the right moments.
 Moreover, for safety it’s advisable to purchase a relay.

 Extractor and fan